onwongjan2002/CKA-Certification-Course-2025/Day 22/README.md

   - **SIGTERM:** As soon as the delete command is issued, Kubernetes sends the SIGTERM signal to the main process of each container inside the pod.
 This signal tells the application: “It’s time to shut down gracefully.
 Please wrap up any ongoing tasks.”
   - **Termination Grace Period:** By default, Kubernetes waits for 30 seconds (configurable via `terminationGracePeriodSeconds` in the pod spec) for the container to exit gracefully.
   - **SIGKILL:** If the container does not exit within this grace period, Kubernetes sends a SIGKILL signal to force an immediate shutdown.

+Containers are typically provided with a graceful shutdown period during termination to allow the application to handle the termination signal **(e.g., SIGTERM)** appropriately.
+This mechanism ensures that important operations, such as closing active connections, flushing cached data, or completing ongoing tasks, are carried out before the container stops.

 ### **Example: Graceful Shutdown of a Web Server**